softworkz/embyuserwiki/Media-Browser-Connect.md

 You'll be prompted to enter their Media Browser username or email address.
 If they don't have one yet that's ok, simply enter their email address and they'll be sent an invitation to signup.

 For a detailed guide on inviting a guest, see [Guests](Guests).

-## Server Not Listed?

-If your server isn't listed when you sign in with Connect, then it means you haven't yet linked your server to Media Browser Connect.
-See the above guide for administrators for details.